5 New Uses of Virtual Reality Outside of Gaming

 Forward-thinking companies are leveraging virtual experiences to do more than entertain.
 They are customizing products, training new users, and so much more.
 Learn about the application of virtual reality + 5 examples and see what you need to get started.

-To get you up to speed, virtual reality uses software and hardware to immerse a user, and potentially other viewers, in a computer-generated environment.
+To get you up to speed, virtual reality uses software and hardware to immerse a user, and potentially other viewers, in a digital environment.
 They get to explore and interact with virtual surroundings, and in some cases, also their physical environment.

 By the end of 2021, it is projected that 6.1 million virtual reality headsets will be sold, bringing the cumulative total to 16.44 million.
 As more headsets become available, and more affordable, this number will only grow.
 This means industries can reach more people with virtual reality.

-How Is Virtual Reality Used —Application Examples
+Virtual Reality Examples

 The application of virtual reality is being used in…

-Virtual Reality in Sports
+Example: Virtual Reality in Sports

 Sport teams, especially the professionals, are investing in virtual reality to gain a cutting edge.
 NFL and college football coaches are incorporating VR technology into their practices to prepare and train for games.
 NASCAR drivers and soccer teams are using VR to retrace their steps to learn from mistakes.